geozi/nodejs-javascript-warehouse-manager/QA-test-plan.md

 ## In Scope

 The project's tests will be unit, integration, and API tests.
-They will be developed and executed in the following order:
+Completed tests are noted with ✔, while the pending ones are noted with ⌛.

-1. Unit tests,
+### Unit tests

-   - Focus will be placed on the validation rules of the Mongoose schemas.
+Focus will be placed on the validation rules of the Mongoose schemas.
+They are to be conducted per model schema:

+- User model [✔] ,
+- Customer model [✔],
+- Product model [✔],
+- Stock model [✔],
+- Order model [✔]

-2. Integration tests,
+### Integration tests

+They are to be conducted per operation, involving middleware and controllers:

+- User registration [⌛],
+- User login [⌛],
+- Customer addition [⌛],
+- Customer information update [⌛],
+- Customer deletion [⌛],
+- Product addition [⌛],
+- Product information update [⌛],
+- Product deletion [⌛],
+- Stock creation [⌛],
+- Stock information update [⌛],
+- Order addition [⌛],
+- Order update [⌛],
+- Order deletion [⌛]

-3. API tests.
+### API tests

+[To be developed]

 ## Out of scope